Chevra Kaddisha Cemetery, Sacramento: History

-Moses Hyman, a merchant from New Orleans that settled in Sacramento in 1849, had donated to the Jewish Benevolent Society for the establishment of the cemetery.
+Moses Hyman, a merchant from New Orleans who settled in Sacramento in 1849, had donated to the Jewish Benevolent Society for the establishment of the cemetery.
 Hyman had made the journey from New Orleans to California with Samuel Harris Goldstein, a merchant who settled in Marysville and accidentally died on May 30, 1850, when he fell overboard on a boat.
 It is believed that Goldstein was the first person buried at the cemetery.
 The cemetery was owned by Congregation B'nai Israel of Sacramento.
 Some 500 burials occurred at this site.
-It was located across the street to the former New Helvetia Cemetery, the first cemetery in the city.
+It was located across the street from the former New Helvetia Cemetery, the first cemetery in the city.

 In 1924, part of the cemetery land was sold, and they started reinterring graves.
-The majority were moved to Home of Peace Jewish Cemetery (at 6200 Stockton Blvd.) in Sacramento, as well as some were moved to the Jewish cemeteries in Colma, California.
+The majority were moved to Home of Peace Jewish Cemetery (at 6200 Stockton Blvd.) in Sacramento, and some were moved to the Jewish cemeteries in Colma, California.
 The last portion of the cemetery land was sold in 1945.